zefoy/ngx-swiper-wrapper/README.md

 [config]            // Custom config to override the global defaults.
 [disabled]          // Disables changing of slides (locks the Swiper).

-(indexChange)       // Event handler for the swiper index change event.
+(indexChange)       // Event handler for the Swiper index change event.

 [runInsideAngular]  // Run Swiper function calls inside the angular zone.
 ```